cfug/dio/README.md

 });
 ```

-The upload key eventually becomes 'files[]'，This is because many back-end services add a middle bracket to key when they get an array of files. **If you don't want “[]”**，you should create FormData as follows（Don't use `FormData.fromMap`）:
+The upload key eventually becomes 'files[]'，This is because many back-end services add a middle bracket to key when they get an array of files. **If you don't want “[]”**, you should create FormData as follows（Don't use `FormData.fromMap`:

 ```dart
 var formData = FormData();